iifawzi/buckpal-typescript/README.md

 in the `getAccountBalanceService`, `SendMoneyService`, at which you will find that they're only applying business logic, and just communicating with the adapters ports ( not the actual implementation )

-The domain layer can be found in the `domain` folder under account, while the ports and adapter can be found at the `application` and `adapter` folders accordingly, split as `input` and `output`.
+The domain layer can be found in the `domain` folder under account, while the ports and adapter can be found at the `application` and `adapter` folders respectively, split as `input` and `output`.

 ### How to run?